ksw2000/Operating-Systems-NCHU/Notes/Chapter 10 Virtual memory.md

 The **maximum** number of frames per process is defined by the amount of available physical memory.

-**allocation algorithm**
+### Allocation algorithm

 How to allocate the free memory among the various processes?

-+ equal allocation: if 100 frames and 5 processes, give each 20 frames
++ equal allocation: if 100 frames and 5 processes, give each 20 frames.
+(If a process do not need 20 frames, then we waste frames!)
-+ proportional allocation: depends on size, or depends on both size and priority
++ proportional allocation: depends on size, or depends on both size and priority.

-**Global v.s.
-Local allocation**
+### Global v.s.
+Local allocation

-+ Global replacement: selects a replacement frame from the set of **all frames**
++ Global replacement: selects a replacement frame from the set of **all frames**.
   + One process can take a frame from another
   + A process cannot control its own page fault rate
+  + This approach allow a high-priority processes to increase its from allocation at the expense of a lower-priority process.
+  + Problem: global replacement algorithm is that the set of pages in memory for a process depends not only on the paging behavior of that process, but also on the paging behavior of other processes. (會受其他 process 影響)
+  + Global replacement is more common than local replacement.
 + Local replacement: each process selects a replacement frame from its **own frames**
   + Bad: seldom used frames of the other processes cannot be used by the process

-Global replacement is more common (效能較好)
+> When free memory drops below a threshold, a kernel routine is triggered that begins reclaiming pages from all processes in the system.
+Such kernel routines are often known as reapers(收割者).

+### Non-Uniform Memory Access

+On NUMA systems with multiple CPUs, that is not the case.
+One these systems, a given CPU can access some sections of main memory faster than it can access others.
+These performance differences are caused by how CPUs and memory are interconnected in the system.

+To take NUMA into account, the scheduler must track the last CPU on which each process ran.
+If the scheduler tries to schedule each process onto its previous CPU, and the virtual memory system tries to allocate frames for the process close to the CPU on which it is being scheduled, then improved cache hits and decreased memory access times will result.

 ## Thrashing